How to Help Soothe your Dog’s Separation Anxiety

 For the best chance at taking the edge off your dog’s anxiety, choose a premium calming supplement formulated by a veterinarian.

-Okoa Pet “Hush, Puppy” CBD calming treats are packed with broad-spectrum hemp and other proven, calming ingredients including chamomile, tryptophan, and choline.
+Okoa Pet “Hush, Puppy” CBD+ calming treats are more than just another CBD chew.
+They are packed with CBD derived from broad-spectrum hemp and other proven, calming ingredients including chamomile, tryptophan, and choline.
+Holistic veterinarian, Dr. Rob Silver, developed the formula with the goal of combining the most effective natural calming ingredients to optimize effectiveness.
 It’s the vet-formulated, vet-approved holistic formula that helps dogs adjust to the craziness of our everyday lives.